10up/wp-local-docker-docs/_includes/markdown/Installation.md

 if you'd like to run the command without sudo.
 Alternatively, just run the install command with sudo.

 #### Windows
-Docker is available for download from the [Docker website](https://docs.docker.com/docker-for-windows/install/) and will install docker-compose automatically.
+[Docker Desktop](https://docs.docker.com/docker-for-windows/install/) is available for download from the [Docker website](https://docs.docker.com/docker-for-windows/install/) and will install docker-compose automatically.
 NodeJS and npm can be installed from the [NodeJS website](https://nodejs.org).

 #### Linux